IsmaelZig-SU/p-DynSys_EncoderTransformerDecoder/README.md

 The dataset should have the shape: [5, 1500, 10001].

 Explanation:
-p = 5: There are 5 distinct parameter sets (e.g., 5 different Reynolds numbers).
+`p = 5`: There are 5 distinct parameter sets (e.g., 5 different Reynolds numbers).

-t = 1500: Each configuration has 1500 snapshots in time.
+`t = 1500`: Each configuration has 1500 snapshots in time.

-d + p.dim = 10001:
+`d + p.dim = 10001`:

-d = 10000: The spatial dimension corresponds to the 100 × 100 grid (flattened to 10,000 points).
+`d = 10000`: The spatial dimension corresponds to the 100 × 100 grid (flattened to 10,000 points).

-p.dim = 1: The parameter value (e.g., Reynolds number) is appended to the spatial vector, resulting in a total of 10,001 points.
+`p.dim = 1`: The parameter value (e.g., Reynolds number) is appended to the spatial vector, resulting in a total of 10,001 points.
 You are free to stack more than 1 parameter (Geometry, Viscosity, Reynolds...)

 Parameter Stacking:
 The parameter value (e.g., Reynolds number) is stacked at the end of the spatial vector for each snapshot.
 This parameter value is unique for each of the 5 configurations.